Updated June 12, 2023

 After preparing so much for the interview skills, you wouldn’t want to get rejected for failure in aptitude.
 Be ready.
 You can use Indiabix.com to start right away.
 If you use a smartphone, there is a great app called SmartThink which you can use for your aptitude practice.
 Update yourself about general campus interview questions and current know-how.

 If you are thorough with all the above seven steps, current affairs will seem easier.

 Read a good newspaper daily, and you can jot down the day’s highlights in a notebook.
 Once you do it for a week, go over to the notebook and review what you have written.
 If you do this, you wouldn’t need to do anything more to update about current affairs.
 It just needs a half-hour devotion to a good newspaper.

 In the campus interview questions, interviewers can connect upon the hot topics of politics/sports/business.
 If you know, you can think through and understand how to answer interview questions.
 It may be a weakness in the interview if you don’t know.

 You don’t need to panic.
 Simply do the above steps.
 You will be able to answer the campus interview questions related to current affairs.

-Don’t let your campus interview and group discussion the first interview and GD you ever face.
+Don’t let your campus interview and group discussion be the first interview and GD you ever face.
 Make it the hundredth one.
 Maybe more!
 It’s always better to go to any company and sit for a real interview to see where you are.
-If that’s not possible, talk to your peers and form a group and arrange for mock interview techniques and GD every week.
+If that’s not possible, talk to your peers, form a group, and arrange for mock interview techniques and GD every week.

-The mere act of facing mock/local interviews will help you build strength to face the campus interview questions and group discussion.
+Facing mock/local interviews will help you build strength to meet the campus interview questions and group discussion.

-The preparation may not end here.
+The preparation may never end.
 You can do more.
-Question is whether you are willing to give that extra effort which is required to stand out in the crowd or not?!
-If you are, you now know what steps you need to take to begin within the campus interview questions.
+The question is whether you are willing to give that extra effort required to stand out in the crowd.
+If you are, you know what steps to take to begin with the campus interview questions.

-Here are some articles that will help you to get more detail about the campus interview questions so just go through the link.
+Here are some articles that will help you get more details about the campus interview questions, so go through the links.